daniviga/openquake-centos/README.md

 __work in progress__ tested on CentOS 5.11 / 6.5 / 7 with OpenQuake Engine 1.2.1 (https://github.com/gem/oq-engine).

+For RHEL/CentOS 7 and the current OpenQuake master you can install all the dependencies using binary RPMs: (https://github.com/gem/oq-engine/wiki/Installing-the-OpenQuake-Engine-from-source-code-on-Fedora-and-RHEL)

 ## Automatic deploy

 ### User environment